In Pakistan, a delay in poll results could undercut election integrity

 Pakistan’s election was marred by allegations of rigging before polls even opened on Thursday.
 Now, as a disruption in results draws additional scrutiny, this could become one of the most controversial votes in the country’s history.

-According to the latest projections, even if PTI-affiliated candidates make up the single largest voting bloc in the national assembly, it is inconceivable that a single party will have the seats to govern alone, and the results are likely to be contested in several rounds of litigation.
+According to the latest projections, even if PTI-affiliated candidates make up the single largest voting bloc in the National Assembly, it is inconceivable that a single party will have the seats to govern alone, and the results are likely to be contested in several rounds of litigation.

 With Pakistan’s economy on the brink of collapse and a recent uptick in terror incidents, it was hoped that the elections would produce a stable government that could tackle the country’s myriad problems.
-But political commentator Mosharraf Zaidi says “the cloud of controversy” surrounding the results will rob “any government that takes oath … of the legitimacy it needs to enact quick and difficult decisions.”
+But political commentator Mosharraf Zaidi says that “the cloud of controversy” surrounding the results will rob “any government that takes oath ... of the legitimacy it needs to enact quick and difficult decisions.”

 When Pakistan’s election results started trickling in after the close of polls on Thursday, it quickly became clear that something remarkable had happened.